vueuse/vueuse/packages/core/useStorage/index.md

 console.log(state.greeting) // 'hello', from merged default value
 ```

-When setting it to true, it will perform a **shallow merge** for objects/arrays.
-You can pass a custom merge function or deep merge, for example:
+When setting it to true, it will perform a **shallow merge** for objects.
+You can pass a function to perform custom merge (e.g. deep merge), for example:

 ```ts
 const state = useStorage(